Also called tocandira, conga ant or ant 24, it has the most painful poison in the world. A story with hidden connections.

-The history of the bullet ant is connected with the northwestern Amazon, with the sateré mawe, and this with that of the production and consumption of guaraná, and of the ritual of passage of the indigenous ethnic group.
+The history of the bullet ant is connected with the northwestern Amazon, with the Sateré Mawe, the production and consumption of guaraná, and of the ritual of passage of this indigenous ethnic group.

-The ant Paraponera clavata is one of the most painful stinging insects in the world, but not the most lethal.
+The ant Paraponera clavata has one of the most painful insect stings in the world, but not the most lethal.

-Its intensity, classified at the highest level in the perception of insect sting pain on the Schmidt scale, corresponds to an almost unbearable pain, which sometimes even causes the affected person to lose consciousness.
+Its intensity, classified at the highest level on the Schmidt scale in the perception of insect sting pain, corresponds to an almost unbearable pain, which sometimes even causes the affected person to lose consciousness.

 The effect of the neurotoxin involved, poneratoxin, is used by members of the Brazilian Sateré Mawé ethnic group as a test of courage and physical endurance in the rite of passage from adolescence to adulthood.

 The Sateré Mawé inhabit a vast area of the Brazilian Amazon, shared by the states of Amazonas and Pará.